groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/xlsm-to-mobi.md

     format:
         # format loop
-        - icon: "far fa-book"
+        - icon: "far fa-file-MOBI"
           title: " About MOBI File Format"
           content: |
             The MOBI file format is one of the most widely used ebook file formats.
 The format is an enhancement to the old OEB (Open Ebook Format) format and was used as the proprietary format for Mobipocket Reader.
 Like EPUB, it is supported by almost all modern e-readers specifically by mobile devices with low bandwidth.
 The format can be converted to several other formats such as PDF, EPUB, and several other formats using publicly available software applications such as the Kindle app.
-There are several companies that offer free MOBI books such as Project Gutenberg, Feedbooks, and Open Library.

           link: "https://docs.fileformat.com/ebook/mobi/"